gabrielrowan/booknook_library/README.md

 ### What technologies does it use?

-Booknook uses Django, Bootstrap, some custom CSS and SQLLite.
+Booknook uses Django, Bootstrap, custom CSS and SQLLite.

 ### Data models & relationships